wp-plugins/thinktwit/readme.txt

 = What will happen if I haven't tweeted in the last 7 days? =

-A message will be shown stating: "There have been no tweets for the past 7 days"
+If you aren't caching tweets then a message will be shown stating: "There have been no tweets for the past 7 days", but if you are caching tweets then it will simply show the tweets stored in the cache, even if they are older than 7 days

 = How can I style ThinkTwit? =